mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Key Retrieval

-When a client wishes to establish a group and send an initial message to that group, it contacts the DS and retrieves the initial key material for each other client, verifies it using the identity key, and from those forms the group secret, which it can use for the encryption of messages.
+When a client wishes to establish a group, it first contacts the DS to request a ClientInitKey for each other client, authenticate it using the signature keys, and then can use those to form the group.

 ### Delivery of messages and attachments {#delivery-guarantees}

-The DS's main responsibility is to ensure delivery of messages.
+The main responsibility of the Delivery Service is to ensure delivery of messages.
 Specifically, we assume that DSs provide:

 * Reliable delivery: when a message is provided to the DS, it is eventually delivered to all clients.

-* In-order delivery: messages are delivered to the group in the order they are received from a given client and in approximately the order in which they are sent by clients.
+* In-order delivery: messages are delivered to the group in the order they are received by the Delivery Service and in approximately the order in which they are sent by clients.
 The latter is an approximate guarantee because multiple clients may send messages at the same time